2amp/LemonNotes/README.md

         NSMutableArray *array = [[NSMutableArray alloc] init];

 - Document all methods with an appropriate block comment indicating what the method does and any side effects or "gotchas" that may not be immediately obvious.
-All parameters and return values should be documented as well, with the exception of obvious ones such as `- (IBAction)` and `:(UIView *)view`
+All parameters and return values should be documented as well, with the exception of obvious ones such as `- (IBAction)` and `:(UIView *)view`.
+Adhere to the HeaderDoc style.

         /**
-         * Method: signIn
-         * Usage: called when user taps "Sign In"
-         * --------------------------
          * Sets whatever is entered in signInField as summonerName.
          * If nothing is entered, shows a login error prompting the user to enter a
          * summoner name.
 Otherwise, makes the summoner name info API call.
          *
-         * @param <param name> - description of parameter
+         * @param <param name> description of parameter
-         * @param <return type> - description of return value */
+         * @return description of return value
+         */
 In addition, use inline comments inside the method body to point out lines of interest.